Updated: October 14, 2024 10 mins read Published: January 09, 2024

 Although DataOps is often mentioned in the context of machine learning and other promising big data trends, it’s not necessarily limited to these areas.
 It’s a great fit for nearly all data-related activities thanks to the wide gamut of its potential applications and the multiplied benefits it provides to companies working with their data in the cloud and using microservices for their data pipelines.

-The most important thing, as mentioned, is that the adoption of DataOps is not only and not as much about making infrastructural changes and using new tools.
-In many cases, it’s a lot more about creating and implementing new processes and rethinking the way things are currently being done.
+The most important thing, as mentioned, is that DataOps implementation is not only and not as much about making infrastructural changes and using new tools.
+In many cases, it’s a lot more about creating new processes and rethinking the way things are currently being done.

 Ask yourself the question, “What is ‘data operations’ for my company?”
 Chances are that your organization may be working with data very selectively, keeping both data and data specialists siloed and isolated from the rest of the company.
 Occasionally, your data analysts will produce reports and projections intended for particular teams or individuals, but for the most part, no one will really know what’s going on “behind the scenes”.